Proof procedure

 In logic, and in particular proof theory, a proof procedure for a given logic is a systematic method for producing proofs in some proof calculus of (provable) statements.

 Types of proof calculi used

 There are several types of proof calculi.
-The most popular are natural deduction, sequent calculi (i.e., Gentzen type systems), Hilbert systems, and semantic tableaux or trees.
+The most popular are natural deduction, sequent calculi (i.e., Gentzen-type systems), Hilbert systems, and semantic tableaux or trees.
 A given proof procedure will target a specific proof calculus, but can often be reformulated so as to produce proofs in other proof styles.

 Completeness

 A proof procedure for a logic is complete if it produces a proof for each provable statement.
-The theorems of logical systems are typically recursively enumerable, which implies the existence of a complete but extremely inefficient proof procedure; however, a proof procedure is only of interest if it is reasonably efficient.
+The theorems of logical systems are typically recursively enumerable, which implies the existence of a complete but usually extremely inefficient proof procedure; however, a proof procedure is only of interest if it is reasonably efficient.

 Faced with an unprovable statement, a complete proof procedure may sometimes succeed in detecting and signalling its unprovability.
-In the general case, where provability is a semidecidable property, this is not possible, and instead the procedure will diverge (not terminate).
+In the general case, where provability is only a semidecidable property, this is not possible, and instead the procedure will diverge (not terminate).